-The SF-424 and the SF-LLL must be submitted in Grants.gov by April 18, 2023 8:59 PM ET The full application must be submitted in JustGrants by April 25, 2023 8:59 PM ET

-Page 19 of 27 O-BJA-2023-171621 OJP urges applicants to submit their Grants.gov and JustGrants submissions prior to the due dates with sufficient time to correct any errors and resubmit by the submission deadlines if a rejection notification is received.
+The SF-424 and the SF-LLL must be submitted in Grants.gov by May 17, 2023 8:59 PM ET dates with sufficient time to correct any errors and resubmit by the submission deadlines if a rejection notification is received.
 To be considered timely, the full application must be submitted in JustGrants by the JustGrants application deadline.
 Failure to begin the SAM.gov, Grants.gov, or JustGrants registration process in sufficient time (i.e., waiting until the date identified in this solicitation) is not an acceptable reason for late submission.